 Once I painted my eggs and let them dry, I simply opened up the chicken wire wreath and placed the eggs inside, checking to make sure the wreath would still close as I arranged them sort of casually.

-Then I tucked in some moss and faux flowers (you can add a dab of glue or secure with wire) and DONE.
+Then I tucked in some moss and faux flowers (you can add a dab of glue or secure with wire, but I just relied on the friction fit) and DONE.
 Easy, right?
-This DIY egg wreath was easy to make.
+This DIY egg wreath was so simple to make.

 When I hung the wreaths outside, I added a wired ribbon bow to hide the hook I installed on each panel of the coop door.
 I think next year I’ll repaint the eggs brighter but, for now, I think the wreaths look cute.

-I wondered if the moss would wash out but they’ve been hanging up there for a couple of weeks, through torrential rain, some more snow, and epic Lake Superior winds, and only a few little specks and flecks have landed on the eggs.
+I wondered if the moss would wash out, but they’ve been hanging up there for a couple of weeks, through torrential rain, some more snow, and epic Lake Superior winds, and only a few little specks and flecks have landed on the eggs.
 The moss holds together well and stays put, and adds a little earthy touch.
+UPDATE 2022: the wreaths lasted two years, without any glue, but the moss did eventually dry up and lose its vibrant green color, after two years baking in the sun.

 I’ll be re-using these supplies again and re-vamping this idea so leave me a comment if you have an idea for making it better.
 Bolder turquoise eggs?
 Spray paint the wreath form?
 I’m eggcited to experiment…